 - Conservation South Luangwa; https://cslzambia.org/.
-A group largely comprised of former guides, lodge owners and residents near South Luangwa National Park in Zambia.
+A group largely comprised of former guides, lodge owners, and residents near South Luangwa National Park in Zambia.
 This group involves the community in wildlife conservancy.
 Hires locals.
 Works with local schools.
 Assists government wildlife rangers.
-Conducts anti poaching patrols, on foot, by vehicle and lately by air (combats Sustenance and Commercial Bushmeat Poaching as well as Commercial Ivory Poaching).
+Conducts anti-poaching patrols, on foot, by vehicle, and lately by air (combats Sustenance and Commercial Bushmeat Poaching as well as Commercial Ivory Poaching).
 Human-Wildlife Conflict Mitigation.
-Will get involved in vetenerary work if wildlife is suffering due to human causes.
-I have photographed anti poaching patrols as well as personnel and donated the images to CSL (formerly SLCS) for publication, etc. Have also photographed snared animals (victims of bushmeat poaching) and donated the images.
+Will get involved in veterinary work if wildlife is suffering due to human causes.
+I have photographed anti-poaching patrols as well as personnel and donated the images to CSL (formerly SLCS) for publication, etc. Have also photographed snared animals (victims of bushmeat poaching) and donated the images.
 My first gallery exhibit's proceeds were donated to CSL (formerly SLCS).

 - Ventana Wilderness Alliance (VWA); http://www.ventanawild.org/.
 Based in Santa Cruz, California.
-Active in the designated wilderness area of the Northern Santa Lucia Mountains just inland of coastal Big Sur, by assuring public access and safety by maintaining wilderness trails, wilderness promotion and stewardship, working with other organizations and individuals to protect this pristine wilderness area.
-I have photographed some of the area with VWA's mission in mind, and have donated images for VWA to use in their news letter as well as for print advertising (such as in Catamaran Literary Reader and in the Monterey County Weekly).
+Active in the designated wilderness area of the Northern Santa Lucia Mountains just inland of coastal Big Sur, by assuring public access and safety by maintaining wilderness trails, wilderness promotion, and stewardship, and working with other organizations and individuals to protect this pristine wilderness area.
+I have photographed some of the area with VWA's mission in mind, and have donated images for VWA to use in their newsletter as well as for print advertising (such as in Catamaran Literary Reader and in the Monterey County Weekly).
 VWA has raffled off a framed photograph donated by me at the 2012 Wilderness Film Festival at the Del Mar movie theater in downtown Santa Cruz.
-In September 2018 I co-sponsored a VWA organized fundraising event; Wild & Scenic Film Festival.
+In September 2018 I co-sponsored a VWA-organized fundraising event; the Wild & Scenic Film Festival.